Configuration audit tools

 The tools in this section have each their own focus.
 So they can't be directly compared.
 Also, there is no such thing as the best tool in this category.
 We suggest reviewing all tools and see which ones complement your toolbox.
 Use those tools that focus on the software that you use.
 Don't forget the tools that perform an audit on the operating system itself.
 After all, software needs the host operating system to function.

-Configuration audit tools are typically used for compliance testing, configuration audit, IT audit.
+Configuration audit tools are typically used for IT audit, compliance testing, configuration audit.

 Users for these tools include auditors, security professionals, system administrators.